HaniAmmar/Qentem-Engine/README.md

 * Raw output support when escaping is not desired.
 * Nested loops with sorting and grouping support.
 * Conditional and inline expression evaluation.
-* Built-in arithmetic expression engine.
+* Built-in sandboxed expression parser and evaluator with support for arithmetic, bitwise, comparison, and logical operations.

 ## Requirements